Iraq Stock Exchange

 Former Iraq Stock Exchange CEO Taha Abdulsalam in 2004.

 The Iraq Stock Exchange (ISX), formerly the Baghdad Stock Exchange, is an Iraqi stock exchange located in Baghdad, Iraq.
 It was established by the Coalition Provisional Authority (CPA) Order No. 74 as a sui generis independent non-profit organization on April 18, 2004.
 This order also created the Iraq Securities Commission and an Iraq Depositary.
 The stock exchange was part of the development of the country from a non-transparent centrally planned economy to a free market economy through a dynamic private sector.

 The Iraq Stock Exchange was incorporated and began operations on June 24, 2004.
 It operates under the oversight of the Iraq Securities Commission, an independent commission modeled after the U.S. Securities and Exchange Commission.
 This body, which supervises the Board of Governors, initially served as the bridge between the country's previous state-owned stock exchange and the new independent exchange.

-June Reed is an American adviser to the stock exchange.
+The ISX uses electronic systems provided by Nasdaq, including a Central Depository System and an Electronic Trading System.
+There are five trading sessions per week.

+The ISX tracks two principal stock indices, the ISX60 Price Index and the ISX15 Free Float Maket Capitalization Index, which tracks the performance of top-tier ISX-listed equities, including Bank of Baghdad, Al-Mansour Investment Bank, Iraqi National Bank, Commercial Bank of Iraq, Asiacell Communications, and Baghdad Soft Drinks Company.